FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Navigation to Ballot Card Review](./screenshots/253_nav_to_ballot_review.png)

 Once the Secretary of State launches a round of the audit the County user will see a list of ballot cards to be audited in the current round.
-The list includes the Scanner #, Batch #, Ballot Position #, and (if available) the Storage Bin.
+The list includes the Scanner, Batch, and Ballot Position numbers, and (if available) the Storage Bin.

 ![Ballot Cards to Audit](./screenshots/270_ballots_to_audit_unified.png)

-Once the ballot cards have been retrieved, click "Next" to start reviewing.
+Once the ballot cards have been retrieved, click the "Next" button to start reviewing.

 The RLA Tool allows Audit Board members to report the markings on each individual ballot card.
 Before recording voter intent, please double-check that the Ballot Type on the paper ballot card matches the Ballot Type listed on the screen.

 ![Ballot Type](./screenshots/273_ballot_type.png)

-If a ballot card is not found click the "Ballot Card Not Found" Button.
+If a ballot card is not found click the "Ballot Card Not Found" button.

 ![Ballot Card Not Found](./screenshots/274_ballot_not_found.png)